SubrataBauri/magento2-configurable-product/README.md

 # magento2-configurable-product
-### A Magento 2 extension to customise configurable product price and swatch option
+### A Magento 2 extension to customise configurable product price

-Whenever all associated items of a configurable products are out of stock, the Price and Item Options are not shown in Magento 2
-This feature is was there in Magento 1.x and is still carried on in Magento 2 But in most cases seller doesn't want that.
-Even though the product is out of stock we still need to show price and available options.
+Whenever all associated items of a configurable products are out of stock, the Price are not shown in Magento 2 This feature is was there in Magento 1.x and is still carried on in Magento 2 But in most cases seller doesn't want that.
+Even though the product is out of stock we still need to show price.

 If your store needs that feature you can install this module.